On relevance of modified gravities

+This Lagrangian is trivial, as well as all its Noether currents; it also means that the contribution of gravitation to the `total energy' is negative and the `total energy' is strictly zero.
+(All this Lagrangian issue follows as a mere bonus, without any {\em ad hoc\/} activity\,!)

-It is worth noting that: \\ (a) the theory does not match GR, but reveals $RG$-gravity (sure, (\ref{tmunu}) does not contain all); \\ (b) only $f$-component (three transverse polarizations in $D=5$) carries $D$-momentum and angular momentum (`powerful' waves); other 12 polarizations are `powerless', or `weightless'.
-This is a very unusual feature---impossible in Lagrangian tradition; how to quantize ? \\ (c) $f$-component feels only metric and $S$-field, see (\ref{max}), but $S$ has effect only on polarization of $f$: $S_{[\m\n\l]}$ does not enter eikonal equation, and $f$ moves along usual Riemannian geodesic; trace $T_{\m\m}=\fr1{18}f_{\m\n}f_{\m\n}$ can be non-zero if $f^2\neq0$; \\ (e) it should be stressed that $f$-component is not usual (quantum) EM-field---just important covariant responsible for energy-momentum (there is no gradient invariance for $f$; phenomenological quantum fields should account somehow for topological (quasi)charges \cite{tc}).
+It is worth noting that: \\ (a) the theory does not match GR, but reveals $RG$-gravity [of course, eq-n~(\ref{tmunu}) does not contain all the theory]; \\ (b) only $f$-covariant (three transverse polarizations in $D\,{=}\,5$) carries $D$-momentum and angular momentum ({\em ponderable} or {\em tangible} waves); other 12 polarizations are {\em imponderable}, or {\em intangible}.
+This is a very strange thing, impossible in the Lagrangian tradition; how to quantize\,? \\ (c) $f$-component feels only the metric and $S$-field, see (\ref{max}), but $S$ has effect only on polarization (`spin') of $f$: $S_{[\mu\nu\l]}$ does not enter the eikonal equation, and $f$-waves moves along the usual Riemannian geodesics; \\ (d) it should be stressed that the $f$-component is not the usual (quantum) EM-field, but just an important covariant responsible for energy-momentum (there is no gradient invariance for $f$ \cite{on}).

-Another strange feature is the instability of trivial solution: some `powerless' polarizations grow linearly with time in presence of `powerful' $f$-polarizations.
-Really, the linearized Eq.~(\ref{ue}) and identity (\ref{iden}) give (following equations should be understood as linearized):
+Another strange feature is the linear instability of the trivial solution: some {\em intangible} polarizations grow linearly with time in the presence of {\em tangible} $f$-waves.
+Really, the linearized eq-n~(\ref{ue}) and identity (\ref{iden}) yield (the following equations should be understood as linearized):